Eccleria/ewibot/readme.md

 - [How to Contribute](#how-to-contribute)

 Ewibot is a Discord Bot used only on the official *La Quête d'Ewilan* Discord Server.
 This bot aim to enhance the social interactions between users.
-It also has the `timeout` command, its only moderation tool that can only be used by moderation members.
-No auto-moderation is planned.
+All moderation tools have been removed from this bot.

 ## Documentation
 Ewibot is written in Javascript.
 The tree is devided into 4 main parts: